MostafaRoohy/CustomKNN/README.md

 Consider a scenario where a model's K value is set to 10.
 In this case, for a data point to be classified as 1, it requires at least 5 of its nearest neighbors to also be labeled as 1.
 But what if we aim for a higher threshold, such as requiring 8 or even all 10 neighbors to have the label 1?

-This upcoming class is designed to cater to such requirements and provide a solution for customizing the voting mechanism in KNN classification.
+This class is designed to cater to such requirements and provide a solution for customizing the voting mechanism in KNN classification.